The Experienced Worker Route to Level 2

 The experienced worker route is a faster way for practising electricians to gain the City & Guilds 2365 Level 2 Diploma in Electrical Installations.
 Instead of sitting through weeks of classroom theory you already understand, this route recognises your existing skills and experience and focuses assessment on proving your competence.

 This is not a shortcut — you earn the same nationally recognised City & Guilds qualification.
 The difference is in how you get there.
+If you do not have the required experience, the standard diploma route is the better option.
 Rather than starting from zero, assessment is built around what you already know and can already do, with targeted support for any gaps.

 If you have been working in electrical installation for 2 or more years but never gained your formal Level 2, this route is designed specifically for you.